scottbucher/BirthdayBot/README.md

 **Discord Bot** - Celebrate birthdays with automatic birthday roles and announcements!
 Highly customizable and 100% free!
 Use `bday help` to get started!

-License: Birthday Bot does not have a license.
+**License** - Birthday Bot does not have a license.
 This means, while Birthday Bot's code is public to anyone, you do **NOT** have permission to modify or redistribute this code.
 Since there is no license, the default copyright laws apply, meaning that I retain all rights to the source code and no one may reproduce, distribute, or create derivative works from it.
 For more details please visit [here](https://choosealicense.com/no-permission/).

 ## [Click here to add Birthday Bot to your Discord server!](https://discord.com/api/oauth2/authorize?client_id=656621136808902656&permissions=268659792&scope=bot)